AshwinShukla72/Obsidian-Collection/NodeJS/Node JS Eventloop.md

 #eventloop
-> Works the same way as JS eventloop.
+> Works the same way as JS event loop.

 ==`process.nextTick()` this function is run everytime eventloop is run once==